2018 Festival Featured Guests

 Former deputy director of the National Portrait gallery and director of the Maritime Museum, he is co-author of the nine volume Catalogue Raisonné of Singer Sargent’s work and curator of two recent major exhibitions of his portraits and watercolours as well as historical advisor to the Broadway Arts Festival.

-This year Richard will explore the Art and Adventures of John Singer Sargent in what promises to be a lively and informative illustrated conversation with Lachlan Goudie.
+This year Richard explored the Art and Adventures of John Singer Sargent in what was a spellbinding and informative illustrated conversation with Lachlan Goudie.

-Tristram Hunt, British historian specialising in Victorian urban history, author of several books, broadcast journalist, former Labour MP for Stoke on Trent and Shadow Education Secretary took up his post as director of the V&A this year.
+Tristram Hunt, British historian specialising in Victorian urban history, author of several books, broadcast journalist, former Labour MP for Stoke on Trent and Shadow Education Secretary took up his post as director of the V&A in 2017.
 His support of the ceramics industry helped secure the Wedgwood Collection in 2014.

-At a time of great change at the V&A we look forward to a lively discussion with former director Sir Roy Strong.
+At a time of great change at the V&A we enjoyed a lively discussion with former director Sir Roy Strong.

 Andrew Graham Dixon